Kunal022-del/DPS-BPKIHS-SCHOOL/README.md

      ```

 ---
 ## Notes

-- Customize the database credentials to match your local setup.
+- Update the database credentials in the script to match your local setup.
-- Ensure MySQL is installed and running on your system.
-- The GUI is optimized for a resolution of 1280x720.
+- The application’s GUI is optimized for a screen resolution of 1280x720.
+- Ensure all dependencies are installed before running the application.

 ---

-Enjoy managing your school data effortlessly!